ediparquantum/VeriQuEST.jl/README.md

 for $M$ output vertices.

 Provide the angles known to the client only.
-Data structured encapsulated by `[]` are vectors in Julia.
+Data structures encapsulated by `[]` are vectors in Julia.

 ```julia
   secret_angles = []